DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 ## Credits
 + I visited the websites of [BA](https://www.britishairways.com/travel/home/public/en_gb/)'s and [EasyJet](https://www.easyjet.com/en) to get an idea of layout the forms and the phraseology of error messages.
 + The Isle of Man Logo was downloaded from [icon-icons](https://icon-icons.com/icon/isle-of-man/17195) - *Free for personal use*
++ The background image I used is courtesy of London City Airport
 + Used [Stack Overflow](https://stackoverflow.com/) to investigate various solutions especially
    + [Editing Django _form.as_p](https://stackoverflow.com/questions/7769805/editing-django-form-as-p)
    + [How to Validate an Email Address in Django?](https://stackoverflow.com/questions/3217682/how-to-validate-an-email-address-in-django)
    + [How can I compare a Date and a Datetime in Python?](https://stackoverflow.com/questions/3278999/how-can-i-compare-a-date-and-a-datetime-in-python)
    + [Pythonic difference between two dates in years?](https://stackoverflow.com/questions/4436957/pythonic-difference-between-two-dates-in-years)
    + [Execute document.ready even if user came to the page by hitting the back button](https://stackoverflow.com/questions/11871253/execute-document-ready-even-if-user-came-to-the-page-by-hitting-the-back-button)
-+

 ## Acknowledgements
 + Cryce Truly's excellent tutorial [Python Django Web Framework](https://www.youtube.com/playlist?list=PLx-q4INfd95ESFMQ1Je3Z0gFdQLhrEuY7)
    + I used his approach as the layout for this project.
 + CodingEntrepreneurs' excellent tutorial [Try DJANGO Tutorial Series](https://www.youtube.com/playlist?list=PLEsfXFp6DpzTD1BD1aWNxS2Ep06vIkaeW)
    + Very thorough explanations!
-+ Tutor Support for their speedy help during this project especially John and Oisin
++ Tutor Support for their speedy help during this project especially John and Oisin.
++ Many thanks to my mentor Derek McAuley for his technical expertise and guidance.